vuejs/docs/src/guide/template-syntax.md

 ### Raw HTML

-The double mustaches interpret the data as plain text, not HTML.
+The double mustaches interpret the plain text as vm instance property, in this case it is a string instead of HTML.
 In order to output real HTML, you will need to use the [`v-html` directive](../api/directives.html#v-html):

 ```html
 <p>Using mustaches: {{ rawHtml }}</p>